Prompting Multilingual Large Language Models to Generate Code-Mixed Texts: The Case of South East Asian Languages: Introduction

-To do this, we hone in on languages in South East Asia (SEA).
-Home to more than 680 million people and over 1200 languages, code-mixing is particularly prevalent in this region due to their extended histories of language and cultural cross-fertilization (Figure~\ref{fig:SEA})~\cite{goddard2005languages,bautista2006southeast,reid-etal-2022-m2d2}.
-Marked by its distinctive multiracial and multilingual composition today, SEA exhibits unparalleled linguistic diversity and presents an opportunity to further research on multiple under-explored languages and practices\footnote{Major languages in SEA countries belong to different language families such as Indo-European, Thai, Austronesian, Sino-Tibetan, Dravidian, and Austro-Asiatic.
-Furthermore, there are at least thousands of major and minor SEA languages.}~\cite{migliazza1996mainland,goddard2005languages, joshi-etal-2020-state, aji-etal-2022-one,cahyawijaya2023nusacrowd}.
-Despite so, multilingual NLP research has devoted scant attention to examining code-mixing in this region, and publicly available code-mixed datasets relevant to its communities remain limited \cite{lyu2010seame,winata2022decades}.
+To this end, we hone in on languages in South East Asia (SEA).
+Home to more than 680 million people and over 1200 languages, code-mixing is particularly prevalent in this region due to its countries' extended histories of language and cultural cross-fertilization and colonialism (Figure~\ref{fig:SEA})~\cite{goddard2005languages,bautista2006southeast,reid-etal-2022-m2d2}.
+Marked by its distinctive multilingual and multiracial composition today, SEA presents an opportunity to further research numerous marginalized languages and linguistic practices in NLP research\footnote{Major languages in SEA countries belong to different language families such as Indo-European, Thai, Austronesian, Sino-Tibetan, Dravidian, and Austro-Asiatic.
+Furthermore, there are at least thousands of major and minor SEA languages.}~\cite{migliazza1996mainland,goddard2005languages, joshi-etal-2020-state, aji-etal-2022-one, winata2023nusax, cahyawijaya2023nusacrowd}.
+Nonetheless, publicly available code-mixed datasets relevant to SEA communities remain limited \cite{lyu2010seame,winata2022decades}.